Non-synchronous rotation on Europa driven by ocean currents: Methods and Model

-The details on the parameters (explanation and estimated value) can be found in ref. \cite{Goldreich-Mitchell-2010:elastic} and the estimated value is $k_i\approx 2.5 \times 10^{-12}$~s$^{-2}$.
-Note that in the thin shell limit $k_i$ does not depend on the shell thickness, because both the elastic torque and the mass of the shell depend linearly on this quantity.
+\end{linenomath*} The definitions and details on the parameters (explanation and estimated value) can be found in \citeA{Goldreich-Mitchell-2010:elastic} and the estimated value is $k_i\approx 2.5 \times 10^{-12}$~s$^{-2}$.
+Note that in the thin shell limit, $k_i$ does not depend on the shell thickness, because both the elastic torque and the mass of the shell depend linearly on this quantity.
+If the ice shell is convecting, $k_i$ will be reduced by a factor of the elastic thickness divided by the total shell thickness.
+This will tend to increase the non-synchronous rotation rate [Eq.~\eqref{eq:sol1}].
 The uncertainties on other parameters in this expression are small, except for the rigidity $\mu$.
 Here we follow \cite{Goldreich-Mitchell-2010:elastic} and assume that the relevant rigidity is that of intact ice.
-A lower effective rigidity would result in larger $\tau$ and a slower drift velocity (equation~\ref{eq:sol_steady}).

-The viscous relaxation (Maxwell) time scale $\tau$ can be estimated by dividing typical ice dynamical viscosity $\eta$ by $\mu$, the icy shell rigidity.
+The viscous relaxation (Maxwell) time scale $\tau$ can be estimated by dividing typical ice dynamical viscosity $\eta$ by $\mu$, the ice shell rigidity.
 The estimated uncertainty range for $\tau$ is quite large.
-In the case of convecting ice $\eta$ can be estimated as the melting viscosity, which ranges between $10^{13}$--$10^{15}$~Pa~s\cite{Goldsby-Kohlstedt-2001:superplastic}.
-When the ice is not convecting, the viscosity varies with depth and is much larger near the surface due to the lower temperature of the ice.
-Calculation of the viscous relaxation timescale of an ice shell in which viscosity varies vertically is not straightforward.
-Here, we choose an effective upper limit shell viscosity of $10^{17}$~Pa~s to represent the logarithmic mean of the viscosity (near-surface ice is sufficiently cold and brittle that it will not contribute to viscoelastic processes).
-Thus the overall range of $\eta$ is $10^{13}$--$10^{17}$~Pa~s and accordingly
+In the case of convecting ice $\eta$ can be estimated as the melting viscosity, which ranges between $10^{13}$--$10^{15}$~Pa~s \cite{Goldsby-Kohlstedt-2001:superplastic}.
+When the ice is not convecting, the viscosity varies with depth and is much larger near the surface of the ice, due to the lower temperature there.

-Since $\tau > \sim$10~days ($\sim 10^6$~s) is precluded by the observations (Fig.~\ref{fig:ice-drift-ve-and-noise}a), the effective ice shell viscosity must exceed about $\rm 3\times10^{15}$~Pa~s.
-This value suggests that at best sluggish convection is occurring \cite{McKinnon-1999:convective}.
+Calculation of the viscous relaxation timescale, in this case, is not straightforward.
+In this pilot study, we simply choose an effective upper limit shell viscosity of $10^{17}$~Pa~s to represent the logarithmic mean of the viscosity (near-surface ice is sufficiently cold and brittle that it will not contribute to viscoelastic processes).
+Less simplistic calculations of the relaxation timescale for realistic ice shell structures should certainly be attempted in the future.
+For now, we take the overall range of $\eta$ to be $10^{13}-10^{17}$~Pa~s and accordingly \begin{linenomath*}